May the Bridges We Burn Light the Way

 May the Bridges We Burn Light the Way is the tenth studio album by Finnish melodic death metal band Omnium Gatherum.
 It was released on 7 November 2025 via Century Media Records.
 Singles and music videos were released for the songs "The Last Hero", "My Pain", "Walking Ghost Phase", and "The Darkest City".
 The album has received mostly positive feedback from critics.
-The band have embarked on a North American tour that will span from November to December 2025, with support from Æther Realm and Hinayana.
+The band embarked on a North American tour from November to December 2025, with support from Æther Realm and Hinayana.